Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= 3.2.1 =
+* Fixed a couple of issues with the single business listing page

 = 3.2.0 =
 * Fixed the business import button link